fdumary/Campus-Countdown/README.md

 - Open **Create Account** to create an attendee profile
 - Sign in to an existing account on the same device
-- Optionally choose **Connect School SSO** to link Canvas credentials
+- Optionally choose **Connect Google Calendar** to link Google Calendar credentials
-- Use **Sync Canvas Profile** to refresh Canvas profile and calendar data

 ## 📄 License